PollingReport.com

 .

 "As you may know, Congressman Mark Foley resigned last week after it was reported he sent sexually graphic emails to a 16-year-old male congressional page.
 Has the Mark Foley matter and the way congressional Republicans have handled it made you more likely or less likely to vote Republican for Congress this year -- or has the Foley matter not made much difference either way?"
-N=899 registered voters, MoE ± 4 (for all registered voters)
+N=899 registered voters, MoE ± 4

 .